supermastergui/vacs/README.md

 - **Questions & discussions**: start a conversation on our [discussion forum](https://github.com/MorpheusXAUT/vacs/discussions)

 Please search existing issues and discussions before creating a new one to avoid duplicates.

+### Known issues

+- **macOS claims `vacs` is broken and needs to be removed**: see macOS note in [Installation](#installation) section, you'll need to manually allow `vacs` to run since we're currently not using Apple code signing
+- **My Push-To-Talk/Push-To-Mute/Radio Integration key is not being picked up**: if you're running your radar and/or radio client as admin, you'll need to run `vacs` as admin as well, otherwise it won't be able to detect your key presses
+- **My calls fail to establish after a short time**: make sure your operating system and/or firewall are not blocking `vacs` from establishing network connections
+- **I'm transmitting on frequency right after accepting a call while using radio integration**: you'll need to wait for the call to be fully established (indicated by the little green indicator in the top left, below the current time) before pressing your PTT key to coordinate.
+While the call is still being established (usually takes between 50 and 200 milliseconds after picking up, indicated by a orange connection indicator), your PTT key still triggers your radio

 ## Roadmap